tim-seoss/opal-uefi-greeter/readme.md

 even without using this project I believe.
 Also, a reminder that this project currently only supports NVMe drives with OPAL v2 support, no enterprise.

+## Building
+This is known to build with:

+    rustup install nightly-2022-06-16
+    rustup component add --toolchain nightly rust-src
+    rustup component add rust-src --toolchain nightly-2022-06-16-x86_64-unknown-linux-gnu
+    cargo +nightly-2022-06-16  build --release --target x86_64-unknown-uefi

+This will yield a binary at:

+    ./target/x86_64-unknown-uefi/release/opal-uefi-greeter.efi

+... the current nightly release may work, but this has not been tested.

 ## License
 As with most of my projects, just MIT, no idea about the Rust dual-licensing stuff.